|

 wrappers

-century.
-It is difficult to say where and when first collections of chocolate
+twentieth century.
+It is difficult to say where and when first

 wrappers were founded but probably it was in era between world wars in